AkillerKavinda/E-Commerce-Sales---Customer-Analysis-Project/README.md

 ## Project Overview
 Analyzing sales and customer behavior on an e-commerce platform using MySQL by answering 18 business questions.
 I explore product performance, revenue trends, customer purchasing patterns, payment methods, and feedback ratings to gain insights.

-## Objective
-The aim of this project is to answer 18 business questions from an e-commerce dataset using SQL.

 ## Database Schema

 ### Users